 Serve immediately topped with the remaining minced parsely and a drizzle of olive oil.

 The amount of tomato varies wildly among recipes.
-In some, you just throw in a few token tomatoes or none at all, while in others you add as much tomato as pasta by weight and in one recipe I’ve seen, double the weight.
+In some, you just throw in a few token tomatoes or none at all.
+In others you add as much tomato as pasta by weight and in one recipe I’ve seen, double the weight.
 My personal preference is the 1:1 ratio given here.
 The tomatoes adds plenty of color and flavor, without making it an actual tomato sauce.

 The addition of hot pepper is said by some to be original, but you can leave it out if you don’t care for spicy dishes.
 To my taste, a fresh hot pepper, cut into thin slices, is best, but you can also use a whole dried hot pepper or even red pepper flakes.
 If using the latter, do be careful as they burn very easily.
 I’d actually hold back until you add the tomatoes; their moisture should prevent them burning.

 One thing almost all recipes have in common: lots of parsley, which adds both color and aroma.
-Although not all quite as much as I’ve lavished on my pasta here.
+I may have lavished a bit too much on my pasta here, but you get the idea.

 Variations

-If you’re feeling a bit lazy, you can add the garlic, pepper, parsley stems and tomatoes all at once.
+If you’re feeling a bit lazy, you can start off making the sauce for your vongole fujute by sautéing the garlic, pepper, parsley stems and tomatoes all at once.
 This avoids any risk of burning the garlic or the pepper.
 That said, I do like the extra depth of garlic flavor that comes from briefly sautéing the garlic first.

 In one common variation, which some say is the original recipe, you start the sauce by sautéing a soffrito of parsley and garlic minced together.
 The soffritto provides deeper flavor, or so they say, but your parsley will lose its bright green color.
 If go you this route, be careful about not burning the garlic.
 Add the cherry tomatoes and some pasta water as soon as the garlic is lightly browned.

 Some chefs like Peppe Guida like to risottare the spaghetti.
-That’s to say they will cook it directly in the pan with the sauce as if they were making a risotto.
-YouTuber Mimmo Cioccione add his pasta to the pan partially cooked and finishes it off in the sauce.
-This produces a rather creamy pasta, not from cream of course but from the starch in the pasta.
+That’s to say they will cook it directly in the pan with the sauce and add water as needed, as if they were making a risotto.
+One of my favorite Italian YouTubers, Mimmo Cioccione, adds his pasta to the pan partially cooked and finishes it off in the sauce.
+This produces a rather creamy pasta, not from cream, of course, but from the starch in the pasta.
 I like to cook the pasta until slightly underdone.
 Then I toss it in the skillet just a minute or two until cooked.
 This, to me, is the best of both worlds.

 Back in the day, some Neapolitan cooks would take the recipe a bit further and—believe it or not—throw some beach pebbles to sauce.
 This would lend some real, not imagined, briny flavor to the sauce.
 They would (obviously!) remove them before serving the pasta.
 This recipe from chef Guido Peppe Guida really leans into this idea with not only beach rocks but a few spoonfuls of sea water as well.
 Indeed, you will still hear some old timers say it’s not really a vongole fujute without them…just a plain old aglio e olio to which you’ve added a few tomatoes.
 But I’d guess this is a minority opinion.

-* One notable exception is the dish called uccellini scappati, meaning “little birds gone missing”, where the typical pork stuffing for game birds is cooked on its own sans bird.
+* One notable exception is the dish called uccellini scappati.
+The name means “little birds gone missing”.
+In this dish, you cook the typical pork stuffing for game birds on its own sans bird.
+Hardly vegan.

 Spaghetti alle vongole fujute